 The High School Health Office is located down the hall from the Main Office and Guidance.
 It is opened from 7:30 AM until 3:30 PM during regular school hours.
 Please feel free to call or email me with questions or concerns.

-Contact Information: Kristin Santos, School Nurse
+Contact Information: Janet Chandler, School Nurse

 Phone: 508-785-1730 ext.
 8621 (voice mail)

 ● within one year prior to entrance to school or within 30 days after school entry and at intervals of either three or four years thereafter.

 Parents/guardians should call 508-785-1730 and press 1 for the nurse before 8 am to alert the school that their child will be either absent or tardy.
 You should also call if you are planning vacation days outside of the school vacation schedule.
 Even if you have notified teachers about your student’s absence, please make sure to also call the health office.